supertree-toolkit/stk/doc/tutorial.rst

 a bug on our Launchpad.
 Replacing taxa in trees is not straightforward at times so this definitely the time to check your backups.

-Our Anomura data have no such higher taxa so we move onto replacing genera.
+Our Anomura data have no such higher taxa, however, we have introduced an extra taxon by creating the mini-supertrees earlier; MRP_Outgroup.
+Carry out a data summary on :filename:`Anomura_ind_final.phyml` and you should see this taxon in the list.
+We can remove this easily, by doing a simple substitution.
+In the GUI, use :menuselection:`STK Functions->Sub taxa` to move MRP_Outgroup from the left to the right of the interface.
+Leave the second column blank, and click :menuselection:`Substitute taxa` to delete this.
+Save the file as :filename:`Anomura_ind_final_2.pyml`.

+On the command line use the following command:

+:command:`stk sub_taxa -o MRP_Outgroup Anomura_ind_final.phyml Anomura_ind_final_2.phyml`

+which will delete the taxon.

 Replacing genera
 ++++++++++++++++